-Preview: located in the centre of the window.
+Preview: located in the centre of the window, the preview filed contains the image preview.
 It is possible to navigate and zoom up to 200% in the image.

 Parameter menu: located on the right side of the window, the parameter menu contains all the raw conversion parameters to be applied on the image.
 It is structured into 8 tabs following the logical raw conversion workflow (Image browsing, colour adjustment, tone mapping ...)